Ch0wW/docker-hlds-won2-1016/README.md

 ### Why is there no presence of CS Beta 1.x, 2.x?
 **Simply because these versions do not have Linux builds available**!
 You can verify them all on this [GitHub repository](https://github.com/Ch0wW/counterstrike-betas) if you need more information.

+### How can I access RCON if the port is not the default one (i.e. 27015) ?
+Either it rejects it, or it says bad password despite being correct.
+By default, Half-Life 1.0.1.6 clients **assume** that the rcon port used for remote access is 27015.
+You will have to use `rcon_port "27016"` (adapt 27016 to your server port) to make it work.

 > [!WARNING]
 > A WINE image is in the works for hosting these missing builds on Linux !